The possible $K^{*}\Sigma^{*}$ molecular state: RESULTS AND DISCUSSIONS

 Indeed, the interaction potentials for the $^{2}S_{1/2}\to {}^{2}S_{1/2}$ partial wave are shown in Fig.~\ref{fig:shi} as supporting evidence.
 It is found that the $I=3/2$ channel exhibits a significantly stronger attraction, reaching up to $-161.79~\text{MeV}$ at $\alpha=2.0$, where a bound state just begins to emerge.
 This value is approximately 34 times larger than that of the $I=1/2$ channel, which is only $-4.76~\text{MeV}$.
-This isospin interference effect facilitates the formation of bound states, a feature also present in other channels.
+This isospin-dependent interaction plays an important role in facilitating the formation of bound states, a feature that can be also observed in other channels.
 A direct indication is that the $\alpha$ values required to generate bound states in the $I=1/2$ channel are systematically larger than those in the $I=3/2$ channel (see Tab.~\ref{c4}).
 The results also indicate that the two $H_{A}$ values considered in the present work have no significant impact on the final results, which remain nearly identical across all $J^{P}$ channels, with no appreciable changes in the bound-state properties upon their inclusion.

 For the $J^{P}=3/2^{-}$ state, we consider the mixing of $\left|{}^{4}S_{3/2} \sim {}^{2}D_{3/2} \sim {}^{4}D_{3/2} \sim {}^{6}D_{3/2}\right\rangle$.
 The corresponding numerical results are summarized in Table~\ref{c4}.
 We find that a $K^{*}\Sigma^{*}$ bound state emerges at $\alpha = 4.4$, with a binding energy of $1.374\,\mathrm{MeV}$ for the $N$ state, while for the $\Delta$ state a bound state appears at $\alpha = 1.9$, with a binding energy of $0.821\,\mathrm{MeV}$.
 As the $\alpha$ increases, the binding energy becomes progressively deeper.
 These results indicate that the effective potential provides enough attraction to overcome the centrifugal barrier, leading to the formation of a bound state with a negative energy eigenvalue.